-Formerly known as the Bradbury Gallery, the Bradbury Art Museum is a contemporary art facility on the campus of Arkansas State University.
+Bradbury Art Museum, formerly known as Bradbury Gallery, is a contemporary art facility on the campus of Arkansas State University.
 It was established in January of 2001 by Curt Bradbury who provided an endowment in honor of his wife, Charlotte, an alumna of A-State and a former member of the university's Board of Trustees.
-In 2015 the gallery was reestablished as an art museum to better reflect the scope and purpose of the facility.
+In August of 2015 the gallery was reestablished as a museum to better reflect its scope and purpose of teaching, presenting and collecting.

 The museum is the site of the Delta National Small Prints Exhibition, an annually held, nationally recognized juried print show of work by artists from the US and abroad.